altmattr/mq-magic/stem_club/3_pi_setup.md

 ---
 # Background to Raspberry Pi

-Raspberry Pi is a small sized computer that can essentailly perform the same tasks as our computers at home.
+Raspberry Pi is a small computer that can perform many of the same tasks as our computers at home.
 The device can be plugged into a monitor and controlled with a keyboard and mouse to be used as a fully functioning computer.
 It is low-cost, modular, and high performing, originally developed for teaching purposes for computer science students but growing into much more.

 <div style="width:50%; margin:auto">
 	<img src="https://upload.wikimedia.org/wikipedia/commons/f/f1/Raspberry_Pi_4_Model_B_-_Side.jpg "/>